obonaventure/cnp3/Missions/S5/tcp2.rst

  14.532096000 192.168.10.2:48044 192.168.12.2:5001 0 32 0x6feddb79 0x6feda891 9 2147483647 23168 5 0x6fe931b6 0x6fe931b6 5840

 As you can see from the trace, the values of `snd.nxt` and `snd.una` are in hexadecimal.
 The congestion window and the slow-start threshold are expressed in MSS-sized segments.
 We see clearly in the trace above the congestion window that increases.
 The slow-start threshold is initialised at `2147483647` when the TCP connection starts.
 Its value will be updated after the first congestion event.

-Deliverables
-____________

-For this exercises, we have generated nine packet traces corresponding to different network conditions (delay, losses) between the client and the server.
-You can download these traces from the links below :

- - :download:`traces/trace1.pcap` : milliseconds delay, packet loss ratio
- - :download:`traces/trace2.pcap` :
- - :download:`traces/trace3.pcap` :
- - :download:`traces/trace4.pcap` :
- - :download:`traces/trace5.pcap` :
- - :download:`traces/trace6.pcap` :
- - :download:`traces/trace7.pcap` :
- - :download:`traces/trace8.pcap` :
- - :download:`traces/trace9.pcap` :

-Each team of two students will select two different traces from the set above and will analyse these.
-For each trace, you will compute :

- - the number of segments containing data sent by the client and the server
- - the options used on the TCP connection
- - the evolution of the round-trip-time
- - the number of segments that have been retransmitted (and the number of unnecessary retransmissions)
- - the number of expirations of the retransmission timer
- - the evolution of the congestion window

-Based on this analysis, each team will explain to the other members of the group the evolution of a TCP connection.
+Information from a tcpprobe_ trace can be easily plotted by using a tool such as gnuplot.
+See http://www.linuxfoundation.org/en/Net:TcpProbe for an example gnuplot script to plot the evolution of `snd.cwnd` and `snd.ssthresh`.

 .. rubric:: Footnotes

-.. [#fcongestion] For more information about the TCP congestion control schemes implemented in the Linux kernel, see http://linuxgazette.net/135/pfeiffer.html and http://www.cs.helsinki.fi/research/iwtcp/papers/linuxtcp.pdf or the source code of a recent Linux.
-A description of some of the sysctl variables that allow to tune the TCP implementation in the Linux kernel may be found in http://fasterdata.es.net/TCP-tuning/linux.html

 .. [#femulation] With an emulated network, it is more difficult to obtain quantitative results than with a real network since all the emulated machines need to share the same CPU and memory.
 This creates interactions between the different emulated machines that do not happen in the real world.
 However, since the objective of this exercise is only to allow the students to understand the behaviour of the TCP congestion control mechanism, this is not a severe problem.

+.. [#fcongestion] For more information about the TCP congestion control schemes implemented in the Linux kernel, see http://linuxgazette.net/135/pfeiffer.html and http://www.cs.helsinki.fi/research/iwtcp/papers/linuxtcp.pdf or the source code of a recent Linux.
+A description of some of the sysctl variables that allow to tune the TCP implementation in the Linux kernel may be found in http://fasterdata.es.net/TCP-tuning/linux.html.
+For this exercise, we have configured the Linux kernel to use the NewReno scheme :rfc:`3782` that is very close to the official standard defined in :rfc:`5681`

 .. include:: ../../book/links.rst